irorerefrank/world-layoffs-sql/README.md

-# World Layoffs Data Cleaning Project (SQL)
+# Data Cleaning – World Layoffs Dataset (SQL / MySQL)

-## Project Overview
 This project focuses on cleaning and preparing the World Layoffs dataset using SQL in MySQL Workbench.

-The raw dataset contained duplicate records, inconsistent formatting, missing values, and unnecessary fields.
-The goal of this project was to transform the data into a clean, reliable, and analysis-ready table that could be used for further exploratory analysis or reporting.
+Before doing any analysis, the dataset needed to be cleaned.
+The raw data contained duplicate records, inconsistent text values, missing data, and columns that were not useful for analysis.
+The goal of this project was to create a clean, reliable table that could be safely used for exploratory analysis.

+All work was done on a staging table so the original data remained unchanged.

 ---

 ## Dataset
 - **Name:** World Layoffs Dataset
-- **Description:** Global company layoff records including company name, industry, location, total employees laid off, percentage laid off, and layoff dates.
+- **Description:** Global company layoff records including company name, industry, country, total layoffs, percentage laid off, funding stage, funds raised, and dates.

 ---

-## Tools Used
-- **SQL (MySQL)**
-- **MySQL Workbench**
+## What I Did
+The main data cleaning steps included:

+- Created a **staging table** to preserve the raw dataset
+- Identified and removed **duplicate records** using `ROW_NUMBER()` and a CTE
+- Standardized text fields such as company names and industries
+- Handled **NULL and blank values**
+- Removed rows and columns that were not useful for analysis
+- Performed validation checks after each major step

 ---

-## Data Cleaning Process
+## Files
-The following steps were performed during the data cleaning process:

-1. **Created a staging table**
-   - A staging table was created to preserve the original raw dataset and safely perform transformations.

-2. **Removed duplicate records**
-   - Used `ROW_NUMBER()` with `PARTITION BY` inside a CTE to identify and remove duplicate rows.

-3. **Standardized data values**
-   - Cleaned company names and industry fields to ensure consistent formatting.
-   - Standardized date formats for proper time-based analysis.

-4. **Handled NULL and blank values**
-   - Identified missing and blank values.
-   - Updated or removed records where necessary to maintain data integrity.

-5. **Removed unnecessary columns and rows**
-   - Eliminated columns and records that were not useful for analysis.
+- `layoffs_data_cleaning.sql` – contains all SQL queries used to clean and prepare the dataset

 ---

-## Files in This Repository
-- **`layoffs_data_cleaning.sql`**
-  Contains all SQL queries used for data cleaning, including staging table creation, duplicate removal, standardization, and null handling.
+## How to Run
+1. Load the raw layoffs dataset into MySQL.
+2. Open MySQL Workbench.
+3. Run the queries in `layoffs_data_cleaning.sql` in order.
+4. The final cleaned table can then be used for analysis or visualization.

 ---

-## Key Skills Demonstrated
-- SQL data cleaning and transformation
-- Common Table Expressions (CTEs)
-- Window functions
-- Data quality checks
-- Analytical problem-solving
-- Writing clean, readable SQL
+## Why This Step Matters
+Clean data is critical for accurate analysis.
+This project ensures that the layoffs dataset is consistent, free of duplicates, and structured correctly before performing any exploratory or analytical work.

 ---

 ## Next Steps
-The cleaned dataset can be used for:
+The cleaned dataset was later used for:
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) in SQL
-- Trend analysis of global layoffs
-- Visualization and dashboard creation using tools like Tableau or Power BI
+- Identifying trends by country, industry, company, and time